RedGuff/UpdateFileLineByLine/README.md

 # UpdateFileLineByLine
-(Fnished) Update a file, line by line, with a separated function.
+(Finished) Update a file, line by line, with a separated function.
 (Tutorial)